Ulthran/udt/README.md

 * You can also type directly into the text area.
 * Click **Send** to send the text to the server.
 The server will attempt to parse events with OpenAI if an API key is provided, falling back to storing the raw text otherwise.
 * Parsed events are appended to `game.csv` in the project root.

+### Glossary

+A small glossary of common ultimate frisbee terms is provided in `glossary.txt`.
+If the file exists, its contents are included in prompts sent to the language model to improve parsing accuracy.